 The university's largest freshman class in history, with more than 420 students, moved in Friday, Aug.
 18, greeted by orientation leaders, resident assistants, faculty and staff.+ Read More

 If you need a position posted on the Blue Board, submit the following:

 To complete the I-9 form students will be required to present one or more original forms of identification.
-Please go to this link for more information about the form: http://www.uscis.gov/files/form/i-9.pdf
+Please go to this link for more information about the form: https://www.uscis.gov/i-9.

 Students only need to complete this paperwork once, unless their I-9 expires during their employment.
 If this is the case, HR will contact the student and supervisor to inform them the existing I-9 is set to expire and give a deadline to renew the I-9 or to stop working.